Poker Tutorial

 ?

-A 4th community card is dealt.
-In limit games, bets double here.
-The pot is larger — every decision carries more weight.
-Marginal draws become costly to chase.
+A 4th card is dealt.
+Pot is larger — every decision carries more weight.
+Marginal draws become expensive to chase.

-If you have a draw, count your outs.
-With 1 card left, each out is ~2% chance to hit.
+With 1 card left, each out is ~2% to hit.
+Count them before calling.

 4